-The single best protective measure for safe P driving is meaningful driving experience on L’s, which requires lots and lots of driving.
-This page has suggestions for how you can handle this part of your challenge and tips for finding practice time.
+The single best protective measure for safe P-plate driving is meaningful driving experience on Ls, which requires lots and lots of driving.
+This page suggests ways you can handle this part of your challenge and includes tips for finding practice time.

 You probably agree there is a benefit, but it may also seem to come at a cost when you consider the time and effort involved.

 The table below is designed to help you reflect on the costs and benefits of helping your son, daughter, friend, or student get lots of experience.

 Consider what you think and feel about the costs and benefits that people talk about:

 Thoughts about Possible costs Possible benefits Helping learner drivers gain much experience Giving up precious time I feel I don’t have.
 It’s effort and energy I may not have.
 It will cost me money, e.g. fuel.
 It could be inconvenient.
 It sounds very stressful for lots of reasons.
 Any other thoughts…?
 They’ll be much safer when they get their P’s.
 It will show them how much I care and how important I believe it is.
 It’s a great opportunity to build our relationship.
 I can make it high-quality time.
 I’ll know I’ve done my best.
 I’ll learn lots, too, about myself, my learner, and driving.
 Any other thoughts…?
 Not helping learner drivers gain much experience I could find myself living every parent’s worst nightmare.
 My kids or someone else’s could be hurt for life.
 I could have to look after them for life.
 I couldn’t handle the repair bills and extra expense.
 I get time to do what I want to do.
 It's easier to send them to someone else to get their hours up.
 It’s less stressful.
 It’s less expensive.
 Any other thoughts…?

 Here are some tips that may help you find more practice time:

 - Consider having trustworthy friends provide practice opportunities.